xmartlabs/gong/README.md

 Now, as a way to give you an overview of the other layers and how the interaction with the presentation layer is done, let's review it's components.

-To the presentation layer, the UseCases are the ones who resolve each invocation from the ViewModels, and they both interact using coroutine library.
+To the presentation layer, the `UseCases` are the ones who resolve each invocation from the ViewModels, and they both interact using [coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) library.
-A UseCase is a reusable component that might be used from different ViewModels.
+A `UseCase` is a reusable component that might be used from different `ViewModels`.
-Same goes for Repositories, a repository can stand on its own without the vm and be re-used from other places.
+The same goes for `Repositories`, a repository can stand on its own without the ViewModel and be re-used from other places.
 All these classes exist with a clear goal and purpose.
 The logic is split sensibly.
+It is worth to say that these repositories refer to those of the repository pattern.
+Repository design pattern facilitates de-coupling of the business logic and the data access layers in your application with the former not having to have any knowledge on how data persistence would actually take place.
 Repositories have the function of communication between Domain Layer and Data Layer.
 More precisely, with coroutines help, they have to implement the necessary logic so they can call Remote and Local sources methods.

 At the end of the chain, as mentioned, Data Layer is found.
 It is responsible for persisting and obtaining all the data required for the model using different sources.
+`Repositories` use the store library to combine those different sources.
 The remote sources are the ones who manage interaction with the different endpoints.
 The local sources manage data base logic.